 People want to do business with someone they like.
 If people like you, they’re going to want to do business with you.
 And if they don’t, you’re going to have an almost insurmountable obstacle to overcome.Barbara Corcoran

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 19.
-Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
-Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.
+Received big investments from the Sharks or they have been on the show are some of the many scammers’ claims.
+If you don’t see a business on this list, they were not actually on Shark Tank.
+ABC’s episode guide and Wikipedia are some of the top places where you can check.

 List with all the appearances in season 11 episode 19: